brandoshmando/devour/docs/source/index.rst

 Devour
 ======

-Before we dive in, I want to acknowledge that Devour was built on the shoulders of giants.
-Those giants being the people at Parsely who wrote pykafka, of which this package uses a great deal of.
+Before we dive in, I want to give a shout out to the people at Parsely who wrote pykafka, of which this package is largely built on top of.
 If you aren't familiar with pykafka, take some time to familiarize yourself as all of the low level configuration for your consumers and producers will be done via pykafka.

 Devour was created with the intention of helping python developers build Kafka consumers and producers in a more efficient and reusable way.
-With Devour, building your Kafka components is a simple as declaring a class and defining a reusable configuration.
+With Devour, building your Kafka components is a simple as declaring a class with specific configuration.
 One of the key components of devour is the ClientHandler.
 The ClientHandler is a 'just in time' wrapper around the pykafka.Client class.
 The client isn't configured until the first time a consumer or producer is fetched.
 After the first fetch, the client and any kafka components are